We consider our material issues within four themes, in line with our Business Principles shown below: governance

 We recognise the increasing pressure on our industry to improve performance within a challenging business environment.
 Volatile oil prices continue to be a principal risk, so working closely with our joint venture partners to allocate capital efficiently is vital.

 Our zero-tolerance position on bribery, fraud and corruption continues to protect our reputation, our ability to access funding and our impact on people and communities.
 We have continued to provide training throughout the company in Cairn’s anti-corruption policies and procedures in 2020.

 We operate in a number of different jurisdictions around the world, each of which presents a unique set of physical and regulatory considerations such as logistics, environment, national legislation and local community context.
 As part of our new ventures work, understanding often increasingly complex country environments is paramount to operating to best practice standards and managing associated risk accordingly.
 Wherever we work, we are committed to not operating in UNESCO World Heritage sites.

 Working ethically requires our business partners, as well as our employees, to align on CR issues, such as adhering to our Code of Ethics.
 In 2019, we revised and reissued the Code to all personnel.

-Given the importance of climate change policy and planning to both Cairn and its stakeholders – especially investors – we have assessed our reporting against the Task Force on Climate-Related Financial Disclosures (TCFD).
-We are building on our recent climate portfolio resilience review by using more challenging scenarios, and developing a dashboard to monitor trends in climate action indicators.
-A workshop on managing energy transition risk was held at our Board meeting in November 2019.
+Given the importance of climate change policy and planning to both Cairn and its stakeholders – especially investors – we have assessed our reporting against the Task Force on Climate-Related Financial Disclosures (TCFD) and are committed to complying with its recommendations.
+We aim to improve communication about our climate change performance and our processes for governance, strategy, risk management and target setting with internal and external stakeholders in a transparent and consistent manner.

 Maintaining transparent relationships free from bribery and corruption with governments, authorities, contractors and suppliers in the locations where we operate is a high priority for Cairn.